GoogleCloudPlatform/endpoints-codelab-android/docs/AndroidStudio.md

 to enable one build across dev environment (IDE, command line, continuous integration server, etc).

-Android Studio is still in preview (version 0.6.x) as of this writing but it is fully functional and tested for what we're trying to do in this lab.
+Android Studio is still not a finally releases product (Beta, version 0.8.x) as of this writing but it is fully functional and tested for what we're trying to do in this lab.
 Note we'll also be using **Java 7** as the target Java SDK for both the Android application and the App Engine Endpoint backend.

 This IDE will also allow you to :